 Deposits: A buyer should provide a deposit with their offer.
 The deposit amount sometimes demonstrates how serious the buyer is about the purchase.
 The Offer to Purchase will also include details on who will hold the deposit in trust.
 It could be the seller or buyer’s brokerage, or a third party, such as a lawyer.

-Communication for acceptance: The buyer’s Offer to Purchase needs to be clear about the way in which communication must occur between the buyer and/or their real estate professional, and you and/or your real estate professional.
+Communication for acceptance: The buyer’s Offer to Purchase needs to be clear about the way in which communication must occur between the buyer and/or their real estate licensee, and you and/or your real estate licensee.
 The standard purchase contract in use in Alberta allows for in-person delivery, or communication by fax or email.

 Holdbacks: A holdback is when a buyer holds back some of the purchase price until the seller completes certain items or tasks.
 Common reasons for a buyer to propose a holdback include: